osvalois/tod-p2m/README.md

    docker run -p 8080:8080 -v /path/to/config:/app/config tod-p2m:latest
    ```

-### 4.4 Kubernetes Deployment

-Refer to the [Kubernetes Deployment Guide](docs/kubernetes-deployment.md) for detailed instructions on deploying tod-p2m in a Kubernetes cluster.

 ## 5. Configuration

 tod-p2m uses a YAML configuration file and environment variables for flexible setup.